-Only two stone circle sites, one cairn and five 'other' rock features have been identified in the SRRSU (see Table 10.6).
-The relatively low number of stone circles, cairns and other rock features recorded within the SRRSU may be interpreted as (1) a result of the number of surveys conducted within the SRRSU compared to other SU and/or (2) it may be that these types of sites have been destroyed by extensive agricultural practices employed in the region.
+Four stone cairn sites, two stone circle sites and ten other rock feature sites have been recorded in the SRRSU (Table 10.6).
+The relatively low number of stone feature sites recorded within the SRRSU may be interpreted as (1) a result of the number of surveys conducted here compared to other SU and/or (2) it may be that these types of sites have been destroyed by extensive agricultural practices employed in the region.